jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > * A "Standard"-Function of Wikipedia is used as list (Recent changes page)
 > * In contrast to the other workflows, there is a manual select step (Finding a change concerning a person);
-> * Like in the third diagram, there is editing of name/labels and description – but on an existing item, not a new one.
+> * Like in the third diagram, there is editing of name/labels and description—but on an existing item, not a new one.
 *  Like in the first and second diagram, the Wikipedia article serves as data source.
 >

 <!--
 ### Crosscheck

 It can be interesting and useful to not only compare the diagrams on the same topic, but also relate data across diagrams and also involve your written notes.
-This also works vice versa – when you analyze your notes, you can check your diagrams for supplemental information and add it to your notes.
+This also works vice versa—when you analyze your notes, you can check your diagrams for supplemental information and add it to your notes.
 -->

 ### Summarize